Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Experiments

 \subsection{Implementation Details}

-We adopt the core architecture from REWI~\cite{rewi}.
+We adopt the core architecture from REWI alongside its 1-D encoder variants of ConvNeXt and Swin Transformer V2~\cite{rewi}.
+These variants were specifically adapted for time-series data and have a similar capacity to the base REWI encoder.
 Following a similar setup, we train the model for 300 epochs with a batch size of 64.
 The training process employs a learning rate schedule consisting of a 30-epoch linear warmup followed by cosine annealing.
 We use the AdamW optimizer with a weight decay of $10^{-2}$.
-For the primary \ac{OnHWR} backbone, we set the learning rate to $10^{-3}$, whereas we use a lower learning rate of $2.5 \times 10^{-4}$ for the auxiliary contrastive branch to ensure training stability.
+For the primary \ac{OnHWR} backbone, we set the base learning rate to $10^{-3}$, whereas we use a lower base learning rate of $2.5 \times 10^{-4}$ for the auxiliary contrastive branch to ensure training stability.
 The framework is implemented using PyTorch 2.9.1 on an NVIDIA RTX 3090 GPU with 24 GB of VRAM.

-Performance is evaluated at two levels of granularity. \ac{CER} measures errors at the character level, and \ac{WER} assesses them at the word level.
+We evaluate performance at two levels of granularity. \ac{CER} measures errors at the character level, while \ac{WER} assesses them at the word level.
 These metrics quantify the total number of substitutions, deletions, and insertions required to align the model's predictions with the ground truth.
+In our experiments, we always present \ac{CER} and \ac{WER} as percentages.
+To provide a comprehensive view of computational complexity alongside recognition accuracy, we also report the total number of parameters and the \ac{MACs}.